aman-20232703/networking-cisco-packet-tracer-/README.md

 • Good for sharing files like music, videos, or documents.

-<b>B.Client-Server:</b> In a Client-Server network, there is a central server that provides resources, data, or services, and multiple clients (computers or devices) connect to this server to use those services.
+<b>B.Client-Server:</b> In a Client-Server architecture, the network has a central server that provides services or resources, and multiple clients that request and use these services.
 ##### Advantages of Client-Server Network
 • Centralized control makes it easier to manage and secure the network.